 Key Points:

-- Immediate Oxidation: The aluminium oxide layer forms instantly when the metal is exposed to air, preventing any significant deterioration.
+- Immediate Oxidation: The aluminium oxide layer forms instantly when the metal is exposed to air, preventing significant deterioration.

 - Protection Against Environmental Factors: This oxide layer is resistant to various environmental factors, including moisture and pollutants, making aluminium highly durable.